-From August 24th until September 12th, 2020, each artist will be provided with their own studio space in a venue operated by the participating partners: KDCC Culture Cabins (Kwanlin Dün Cultural Centre), the Old Fire Hall (Yukon Arts Centre) and Arts Underground (Yukon Art Society).
+From July 5th to 24th, 2021, each artist will be provided with their own studio space in a venue operated by the participating partners: KDCC Culture Cabins (Kwanlin Dün Cultural Centre), the Old Fire Hall (Yukon Arts Centre) and Arts Underground (Yukon Art Society).
 While these artists will have dedicated space to develop their own work, the proximity of these studios, as well as many popular meeting places along the Yukon River, will help facilitate collaboration between the artists.

-We are not able to provide accommodations for participants.
+Unfortunately, we are not able to provide accommodations for participants at this time.

 Kwanlin Dün Cultural Centre (KDCC Culture Cabins)